-The best random orbital sander is the first choice power tool for most sanding jobs.
-Easy to use, it removes material quickly, evenly and leaves no swirl marks.
+A random orbital sander is the first choice power tool for most sanding jobs.
+Easy to use, it removes material quickly and evenly, leaving no swirl marks.

 What is a Random Orbital Sander?